Life in Pieces: Production

 On January 22, 2015, CBS placed a pilot order, under the title Life in Pieces.
 The pilot was written by Justin Adler and directed by Jason Winer.
 On May 8, 2015, CBS placed a series order.
 The first season was picked up for a full 22-episode order on October 27, 2015.
 On May 11, 2016, CBS renewed the show for a second season, which premiered on October 27, 2016.
 Life in Pieces was renewed for a third season on March 23, 2017, which premiered on November 2, 2017.
 Life in Pieces was renewed for a fourth season on May 12, 2018, which premiered on April 18, 2019.

 On May 10, 2019, it was announced that CBS cancelled Life in Pieces.
 A combination of factors, including declining ratings, CBS's desire to have an ownership stake, and the network needing to clear space in getting four new sitcoms in the fall 2019 and mid-season schedule, led to the show's demise.

 Broadcast

 The show debuted on September 21, 2015 on CBS.
 The first five episodes aired on Mondays, before it was moved on November 5, 2015, to a new time slot of 8:30 p.m.
 ET/PT (7:30 p.m.
 CT) on Thursdays, directly after CBS finished its NFL broadcasts.
 In the United States, all seasons are available on Hulu.
-The first season airs on Netflix, with all seasons being available in Canada.
+The first season airs on Netflix, with all seasons being available in Canada for a time.
+All seasons were removed from Netflix in Canada on October 17, 2024.
+Shortly after, they became available on Disney+ in Canada.

 In the United Kingdom, all seasons are available on Amazon Prime and Life In Pieces is shown season by season on Comedy Central UK and Ireland.